MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-privacy-security.md

 Data residency refers to the geographic location where data is stored at rest.
 The way that data is transferred and stored in Microsoft Syntex is defined in the [Microsoft Products and Services Data Protection Addendum](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA) (DPA).

-All data within Syntex is stored within the customer tenant for any given service and follows the standard Microsoft 365 data storage guidelines by available geography.
+All data within Microsoft Syntex is stored within the customer tenant for any given service and follows the standard Microsoft 365 data storage guidelines by available geography.

-Note
-Microsoft respects the privacy and ownership of data you use to train and process models in Syntex.
-None of your organization's data is used or transferred by Microsoft to train AI models, large-language models, or any other models.
-Your data remains securely within your organization’s tenant.
-For more information, see Microsoft data protection and privacy.

 ## Security